folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Bred for doin' time in the feds, but Jesus bled" > Bred for doin' time in the feds

-* In the phrase “bred for doing time in the feds”, bred is the past tense of “breed” referring to the way that genetics and environment or experience influences reproduction and the traits of subsequent generations.
+* In the phrase “bred for doing time in the feds,” bred is the past tense of “breed,” referring to the way that genetics and environment or experience influence reproduction and the traits of subsequent generations.

-* “Bred” is also used as a double entendre to refer to the homophone food item “bread” (i.e. a loaf of bread) which is something that Lecrae’s family or other families in poverty may purchased with SNAP benefits when they were "government fed".
+* “Bred” is also used as a double entendre to refer to the homophone food item “bread” (i.e., a loaf of bread), which is something that Lecrae’s family or other families in poverty may have purchased with SNAP benefits when they were "government fed."

-* Moreover, we find a triple entendre when we recognize that the food item “bread” is also used as slang for money, as it used in “Always Knew” where Lecrae talks about giving “the government bread” in reference to paying taxes on the money that he has earned as a grammy0winning Christian hip hop artist.
+* Moreover, we find a triple entendre when we recognize that the food item “bread” is also used as slang for money, as it is used in “Always Knew,” where Lecrae talks about giving “the government bread” in reference to paying taxes on the money that he has earned as a Grammy-winning Christian hip-hop artist.

-* However, prior to being a grammy winning Christian hip hop artist, Lecrae was “bred” (i.e. born and raised) in an environment where men and women would often try to get “bread” (both money and food) by committing federal crimes such as selling drugs, gang-banging, robberies, or scamming.
+* However, prior to being a Grammy-winning Christian hip-hop artist, Lecrae was “bred” (i.e., born and raised) in an environment where men and women would often try to get “bread” (both money and food) by committing federal crimes such as selling drugs, gang-banging, robberies, or scamming.

-* In hip hop terminology, the word “federal” is often shortened to “fed” or “feds” which makes it a homophone for the word “fed” (i.e. the past tense of “feed”).
-On “Always Knew” Lecrae used the terms “government fed” and “running from the feds” as double entendre to refer peoplw who rely on food benefits from the federal government while simultaneously trying to evade arrest from federal agents after committing a federal crime.
+* In hip-hop terminology, the word “federal” is often shortened to “fed” or “feds,” which makes it a homophone for the word “fed” (i.e., the past tense of “feed”).
+On “Always Knew,” Lecrae used the terms “government fed” and “running from the feds” as a double entendre to refer to people who rely on food benefits from the federal government while simultaneously trying to evade arrest from federal agents after committing a federal crime.

-* Here in “Die for the Party”, Lecrae says that he was bred (i.e. born and raised) to do “time in the fed” which refers to time spent in a federal penitentiary or prison after being convicted and sentences for a federal crime.
+* Here in “Die for the Party,” Lecrae says that he was bred (i.e., born and raised) to do “time in the fed,” which refers to time spent in a federal penitentiary or prison after being convicted and sentenced for a federal crime.

-* The point here seems to be that based on the long history of slavery, sexual abuse, segregation, lack of education, racial inequality, poverty and other forms of generation trauma, the genetics and the environment that Lecrae received from his parents made Lecrae statistically more likely to commit federal crimes and be sentenced to time in the federal prison as punishment for his crimes.
+* The point here seems to be that, based on the long history of slavery, sexual abuse, segregation, lack of education, racial inequality, poverty, and other forms of generational trauma, the genetics and the environment that Lecrae received from his parents made him statistically more likely to commit federal crimes and be sentenced to time in federal prison as punishment for his crimes.

 {{< /details >}}